-Embark in Kangerlussuaq, GreenlandArrive in Kangerlussuaq and transfer to the port where Le Soleal await you.
+Embark in Kangerlussuaq, GreenlandArrive in Kangerlussuaq and transfer to the port where Le Soleal awaits you.
 Embark between 5 and 6 this evening.
-Settle in to your cabin and familiarize youself with the ship and her crew.
+Settle in to your cabin and familiarize yourself with the ship and her crew.

 Sisimiut, GreenlandSail into Sisimiut today.
 Located on the coast of the Davis Strait, this is the second-largest town in Greenland with a population just over 5,000.
 Excursions in port are still being planned.

 Ilulissat / Disko Bay, GreenlandAt the heart of Disko Bay - a UNESCO World Heritage Site - the Ilulissat Icefjord provides an extraordinary spectacle of almost surreal beauty.
 The sculptural icebergs continue their timeless journey, shimmering with their eternal light.
 Vast pieces of ice break off from the bergs and rejoin the inexorable movement of the sea.
 Close by lies the town of Ilulissat, the region’s principal destination.
 Encircled by icebergs, it has retained a unique mix of traditional Arctic life, with multicolored wooden houses, huskies and the leather tanners who still work today using the ancient methods of their ancestors.
 Choose from two half-day excursions today.

 Upernavik's Fjord, GreenlandToday cruise into the Upernavik Icefjord.
 Beginning at the Upernavik Glacier, this long fjord empties into Baffin Bay.
 Keep your eyes peeled for Arctic wildlife while you sail further north!
 Port excursion details are forthcoming.